LostMyInfo/mapih/README.md

 ```

 ### [Get Guild Prune Count](https://discord.com/developers/docs/resources/guild#get-guild-prune-count)
-**By default, prune will not remove users with roles.**
+• By default, prune will not remove users with roles.
-**You can optionally include specific roles in your prune by providing the `include_roles` parameter.**
+• You can optionally include specific roles in your prune by providing the `include_roles` parameter.
-**Any inactive user that has a subset of the provided role(s) will be counted in the prune and users with additional roles will not.**
+• Any inactive user that has a subset of the provided role(s) will be counted in the prune and users with additional roles will not.

 #### Parameters
 | Field          | Type      | Description                                          |